cycle/docs/relation/morphed.md

-innerKey    | string | Inner key in source entity, defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity, by default primary key morphKey    | string | Name of key to store related entity role (by default `{relationName}_role` morphKeyLength | int | The lenght of morph key, defaults to 32 indexCreate | bool   | Create an index on morphKey and innerKey, defaults to `true`
+innerKey    | string | Inner key in source entity, defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity, by default primary key morphKey    | string | Name of key to store related entity role (by default `{relationName}_role` morphKeyLength | int | The length of morph key defaults to 32 indexCreate | bool   | Create an index on morphKey and innerKey, defaults to `true`

 ### MorphedHasOne
-Declared the ability to own the entity from multiple entity types (example user/post/comment has image).
-The relation must point to entity role or class.
+Declared the ability to own the entity from multiple entity types (example user/post/comment has an image).
+The relation must point to an entity role or class.

 ```php
 /** @Entity */